 If sharps are purchased on-line, please remember to request a pre-addressed, prepaid mail-back box for used sharps.
 Mail-back containers are also available and are easy and convenient to use.
 A list of sharps mail-back services authorized for use in California is available from the California Department of Public Health.

-Locally, San Joaquin County's Household Hazardous Waste (HHW) Consolidation Facility accepts home-generated sharps, medications (no controlled substances), and other household hazardous waste free of charge from San Joaquin County residents.
+The San Joaquin County's Household Hazardous Waste (HHW) Consolidation Facility accepts home-generated sharps, medications (no controlled substances), and other household hazardous waste, free of charge, from San Joaquin County residents.

 San Joaquin County